 The Arkansas Heirship Affidavit must be signed under oath by a person familiar with these facts.
 The document is then filed in the real property records of the county where the property is located.

 For real property, the Arkansas Affidavit of Heirship may be filed with the deed records office of the county in which the property lies.
 Multiple properties can be covered under the same Affidavit so long as they are located in the same county.

 For personal property, the Heirship Affidavit should be presented to any individual or business that has authority to release the property.

 Why do I Need an Arkansas Affidavit of Heirship?

 The Arkansas Affidavit of Heirship is often used to release funds in banking, savings and investment accounts owned by the Decedent at his or her time of death.

 An Arkansas Affidavit of Heirship gives absolute evidence of the family history of the Decedent and his or her heirs, so legal means can be applied to the facts concluding the legal inheritance of the property.
-Title companies accept an Arkansas Affidavit of Heirship during the transfer of real estate.
+Title companies accept an Arkansas Affidavit during the transfer of real estate.